 - Use context tags for finding FAQ – You can indicate whether KG paths to be shortlisted using context tags.

 The platform supports emitting details of a dialog task when executed by the user:

-- Intent name is emitted as a contextual tag for all dialog tasks when the task execution is initiated.
+- The intent name is emitted as a contextual tag for all dialog tasks when the task execution is initiated.

-- Task name is emitted as a contextual tag for all action, alert and info tasks when the task execution is initiated.
+- The task name is emitted as a contextual tag for all action, alert, and info tasks when the task execution is initiated.

 - You can also emit output context tags from pre-processors or post-processors using the

-Entity values captured from end users can be emitted based on the:
+Entity values captured from end-users are emitted based on the: